solderspot/SS_Servorator/README.md

 #SS_Servorator

-An Arduino library that provides simple speed control for servos.
+An Arduino library that provides speed control for servos.
+Currently only the velocity of movement is controlled.
+Acceleration control will be added soon.

 Servorator is written to be completely modular so that it can be used with any servo interface.
 This also means that Servorator requires a little more work to set up and use.

-While Servorator operates purely within the logical angle range of 0 to 180, you can use the [**SS_ServoTrim**](https://github.com/solderspot/SS_ServoTrim) library to simplify adding support for fine tuning the actual physical pulse timings on a servo by servo basis.
-The library also provides the ability to dynamically remap servos and associate data with each servo.
+While Servorator operates purely within the logical angle range of 0 to 180, you can use the [**SS_ServoTrim**](https://github.com/solderspot/SS_ServoTrim) library to simplify adding support for fine tuning the actual physical pulse timings for each servo.
+That library also provides the ability to dynamically remap and associate data with each servo.
+See [SimpleServoTrim.ino](examples/SimpleServoTrim/SimpleServoTrim.ino) for an example.

 ##How To Use